The worst part was his reaction to Midna breaking the mirror. Damn.

 Maybe, or maybe he's just taking Rusl's advice to "look on it all with [his] own eyes" while he's not having to rush around from dungeon to dungeon.

-When Midna is mortally wounded and Link runs with her on his back in wolf form taking her to Zelda as a melancholy piano piece sweeps in.
+When Midna is mortally wounded and Link runs with her on his back in wolf form taking her to Zelda as the melancholy piano piece Midna's Lament sweeps in.

 And when you reach Zelda, does Midna ask Zelda to help her?
 No. Despite being mortally wounded and close to death, the reason she wanted you to "hurry to Zelda" was so that she could ask Zelda to help Link, who had been permanently turned into a wolf by Zant.
 She may as well be on her deathbed, and Midna doesn't say a word about her own condition.